Governance

 Tui Te Hau

-Tui Te Hau is the Director of Public Engagement at the National Library of New Zealand and formerly established Mahuki, Te Papa’s innovation hub.
+Tui Te Hau is the Founder of Bird Island – Innovation for global good, and formerly led the public experience team at the National Library of NZ.
 In her work, Tui has sought opportunities to deliver greater value for communities, whanau, hapu and iwi.

 Tui is an experienced leader, a scholarship recipient for the 2017 Global Women Breakthrough Leaders Program and finalist in the government category for the Wellingtonian of the Year 2017.